25 Companies with College Tuition Reimbursement Programs

 After one year of continuous employment, Amazon will pre-pay 95% of tuition and fees for any employee (part or full-time) to earn certificates and associate degrees in high-demand occupations like aircraft mechanics, computer-aided design, medical lab technologies, nursing, and many other fields.

 Apple offers a few ways to help full-time employees with their education.
 The Apple Education Reimbursement program can help with formal education up to $5,250.
 Apple also has Apple University, which provides classes and training to help employees build skills and earn certificates.

-Part and full-time employees at AT&T can receive tuition assistance up to $5,250 per year as long as they have worked a minimum of 6 months at the company.
-Most college degrees are eligible for tuition assistance, but you can’t receive tuition assistance for certification programs.
+Part and full-time employees at AT&T can receive tuition assistance up to $5,250 per year as long as they have worked a minimum of six months at the company.
+Most college degrees are eligible for tuition assistance, but you can’t receive tuition assistance for certificate programs.

 Bank of America

 Part and full-time employees who have worked at Bank of America for at least six months can get up to $5,250 in job-related college courses or degree programs covered each year.

 Full-time employees who work at least 32 hours per week and have been employed for at least six months qualify for the Best Buy tuition assistance program, which reimburses up to $3,500 per year toward educational costs.

 Capital One's Education Assistance program reimburses up to $5,000 per year for courses taken by full-time associates and up to $2,500 per year for courses taken by part-time associates.

 Both hourly and salaried employees at Chipotle are eligible for tuition reimbursement.
 Employees can work toward a college degree, earn a GED, or study English as a second language (ESL), and Chipotle will contribute up to $5,250 annually to help cover costs.
 For students who enroll in one of the specific degrees offered through their partner program, Chipotle pays 100% of tuition annually.